-Many of these old markets were also quite beautiful, and as we prepare for our How to Create Successful Markets training workshop, we decided to reflect on some of our favorite old markets that are now gone forever…
+Many of these old markets were also quite beautiful, and we decided to reflect on some of our favorite old markets that are now gone forever…

 City Market, Savannah, GA